-The Physical Readers
+The Windows Mobile Readers

-Physical readers offer a fast and easy way to conduct an inventory.
-You can find a list of the readers supported by Sage Fixed Assets at www.SageFixedAssets.com/Hardware.
+Windows Mobile readers offer a fast and easy way to conduct an inventory.
+You can find a list of the readers supported by Sage FAS at www.sagefas.com/hardware.

-The physical readers supported by Sage Fixed Assets-Tracking use the Android operating system.
-You can navigate within the system using the touch-activated screen.
-Data can be entered by using the keyboard, or by scanning barcodes with the reader.
+Windows Mobile readers use the Windows Mobile operating system, similar to the Windows environment on your personal computer.
+You can navigate within windows using the touch-activated screen (if available) or by using the keyboard.
+Data can be entered by using the keyboard, or by scanning barcodes with the barcode reader wand.

-To successfully operate physical readers during the inventory, you must perform the following operations.
+To successfully operate Windows Mobile readers during a FAS Asset Inventory Dynamic or Baseline inventory, you must perform four operations.

-- 1. Set up your reader in Sage Fixed Assets-Tracking by completing the Reader Manager dialog. - 2.
-Define the inventory using the Inventory Helper. - 3.
-Download the Sage Fixed Assets Scanner app from the Google Play Store. - 4.
-Transfer the inventory data from the computer to the physical reader using OneDrive.
+- 1. Set up your reader in FAS Asset Inventory by completing the Reader Manager dialog. - 2.
+Configure your Windows Mobile reader. - 3.
+Install the FAS Windows Reader program on the Windows Mobile reader. - 4.
+Transfer the inventory data from the computer to the Windows Mobile reader.

-For more information about the Sage Fixed Assets Scanner, see Appendix D, "Physical Readers"
+For more information about the Windows Mobile readers, see Appendix D, "Windows Mobile Readers."